orbisoperations/catalyst/examples/datachannel-shodan/README.md

-# @catalyst-examples/datachannel-adsb
+# @catalyst-examples/datachannel-shodan

-This runs as a worker and requires the RAPID_API_KEY environment variable to function.
+This runs as a worker and requires a SHODAN_API_KEY environment variable to function.
 Locally it should be set via .dev.vars.